kingting/gh-pages/README.md

-# Publishing README.md into a GitHub Pages Site
+# Transforming README.md into a Dynamic GitHub Pages Site

-## Background

 This guide provides a quick and precise method to publish a `README.md` file into a GitHub Pages site using Jekyll and GitHub Actions.
 It includes setting up necessary files to configure Jekyll and automating the publishing process using GitHub Actions.